This Norwegian Scenic Route takes you between the fjord village of Aurlandsvangen and the historic Lærdalsøyri by the Sognefjord in Western Norway.

 Find a place in Aurlandsvangen that suits you and your travel plans.

-After driving just about 10 minutes up the hillside from Aurlandsvangen, take the short detour to Skjerdal Stølsysteri, for a taste of the region (pun intended).
+After driving about 10 minutes up the steep hillside from Aurlandsvangen, make a short detour to Skjerdal Stølsysteri, for a taste of award-winning goat cheese.

-At the 8-kilometre mark, roughly 15 minutes from the start, Stegastein hovers 650 metres above the blue waters of the Aurlandsfjord, offering a dizzying view of the UNESCO-protected landscape.
+At the 8-kilometre mark, roughly 15 minutes from the start, the spectacular Stegastein viewing platform hovers 650 metres above the blue waters of the Aurlandsfjord, offering a dizzying view of the UNESCO-protected landscape.

 The platform juts 30 metres out into the air, providing the ultimate 'floating' sensation.

 Keep in mind, parking at Stegastein is very limited and traffic can be heavy.
-To avoid the midday rush, aim to arrive very early or take the local shuttle bus from Flåm to save yourself the stress.
+To avoid the midday rush, we strongly recommend taking the local shuttle bus from Flåm.

-By the time you reach 15 kilometres and 30 minutes of driving, you are navigating deep engineering history.
+By the time you reach 15 kilometres and 30 minutes of driving, you are navigating through engineering history.

 This road was originally built as a rugged access path for massive hydroelectric projects and only opened as a public route in 1967.

-As you leave the treeline behind, you’ll understand why this is called the 'Snow Road'.
+As you leave the treeline behind and reach an altitude of 1,300 metres, you’ll understand why this is called the 'Snow Road'.
 Even in mid-summer, you might navigate a corridor of snowbanks that can tower several metres above your car.

-It curves through the terrain to protect the fragile alpine flora, while offering a sheltered view toward the Jotunheimen mountains.
+It curves through the terrain to protect the fragile alpine flora, while offering a sheltered view of the Jotunheimen mountains.

-At the end of that same walkway, peer into the dark stone lair to find the "DEN" art installation.
+At the end of that same walkway, peer into a dark stone lair to find the DEN art installation.

-Inside, a bear sleeps upon a pile of human artifacts, a silent and slightly haunting reflection on our impact on the wild.
+Inside, a bear sleeps on a pile of human artefacts, a silent and slightly haunting reflection on our impact on the wild.

-Watch the landscape transform from barren rock back into a lush, green valley filled with cascading waterfalls in just a few steep turns.
+See the landscape transform from barren rock back into a lush, green valley filled with cascading waterfalls over the course of just a few steep turns.

-The route concludes in the charming village of Lærdalsøyri at 47 kilometres, roughly 1 hour and 30 minutes after you began.
-Spend some time wandering through the old town's 160 protected wooden houses to soak in the peaceful 18th-century atmosphere.
+The route ends in the charming village of Lærdalsøyri at 47 kilometres, after roughly 1.5 hours of driving.
+Wander among the old town's 160 listed wooden houses…

-Explore local landmarks and cultural stops in Lærdal
+Explore local shops, hotels and cultural stops in Lærdal.

-Should you want to return to Aurlandsvangen make sure to pass through Lærdalstunnelen, the longest road tunnel in the world!
+Should you wish to return to Aurlandsvangen, make sure to pass through Lærdalstunnelen, the longest road tunnel in the world at 25 kilometres!

-If you’re still hungry for more a 30-minute detour inland from Lærdal brings you to Borgund Stave Church.
+If you continue east towards Eastern Norway, or take a 30-minute detour inland from Lærdal, you'll reach Borgund Stave Church.
 Built in 1180, its dragon-headed roof and dark-tarred wood make it the best-preserved medieval church in Norway.

 Road and traffic information

-Statens vegvesen, the Norwegian Public Roads Administration, provide real-time national traffic information.
+Statens vegvesen, the Norwegian Public Roads Administration (NPRA), provides real-time traffic updates for the whole country.

 Map and timetables for ferries

-Download NPRA’s traffic app to get real time access to traffic information.
+Download NPRA’s app to get real time traffic information.

-Should you be driving a motorhome or caravan emptying toilets is not allowed in the toilet along this road.
+If you're driving a motorhome or caravan, emptying chemical toilets is not allowed in the restrooms beside the road.
 The facility is not designed for such use.

-Throughout the journey, stay alert of sheep and goats napping on the warm asphalt.
-They are the true locals of the mountain road, and they always have the right of way.
+Throughout the journey, stay alert for sheep and goats napping on the warm asphalt.
+They are the true locals of the mountain road, and always have the right of way.

 Norwegian Scenic Routes